mtscott3/Countdown-Timer/README.md

 TECHNOLOGIES USED: HTML, CSS, & Javascript.

-PURPOSE: This is a countdown timer to Countdown my first year in developer direction.
+PURPOSE: THe purpose of this application is to count down time.